srknthbala/Operance/README.md

 ![alt text](images/desktop.png)![alt text](images/aws.png)

 ## Note
 This is a very prototypical version of Operance that was developed for the Amazon Nova AI Hackathon.
-Only the Amazon -> Software Engineer -> EC2 Worker Training Environment has been developed so far
+Only the *Amazon -> Software Engineer -> EC2 Worker* training environment has been developed so far.
+Scaling Operance would mean adding more companies as well as their respective fields and positions, such as Cybersecurity roles/training environments.

 _Even though this project was developed for the hackathon, we didn't end up submitting it to the hackathon_